 Guava trees are hardy, aggressive perennials native to tropical and subtropical America.
 They are one of 150 species of Psidium, of which most are fruit bearing.
 Hardy the guava may be, but they do have their share of guava pest problems, most of which can be dealt with using natural pest control methods for guava trees.
-In order to incorporate guava pest control, it’s important to be able to identify insects that attack guava tree and fruit.
+In order to incorporate guava pest control, it’s important to be able to identify insects that attack guava trees and fruit.
 The following article discusses guava pests and how to deter insects on guava.

 Insects that Attack Guava

-The larvae of the guava moth also tunnel into the fruit, making it inedible, and feed on the foliage of the plant as well.
+The larvae of the guava moth will tunnel into the fruit, making it inedible, and feed on the foliage of the plant as well.
 In the case of both of these guava pest problems, guava pest control involves wrapping the developing fruit with a paper bag when it is immature.
 Guava moths can also be controlled by spraying approved biological control agents.

 Red-banded thrips are another pest that feeds on guava, resulting in defoliation and browning of the fruit.
-Guava whiteflies feed on guava leaves and, along with the green shield scale and weevils (in particular, Anthonomus irroratus), require chemical pest control for guava grown commercially in Florida.
+Guava whiteflies feed on guava leaves and, along with the green shield scale and weevils (in particular Anthonomus irroratus), require chemical pest control for guava grown commercially in Florida.

 The larvae of the guava shoot borers get into twigs, killing new shoots.
-In India, there are at least 80 insect species that attack the guava tree but for the most part these are kept in check by their natural enemies.
+In India, there are at least 80 insect species that attack the guava tree, but for the most part these are kept in check by their natural enemies.
 In Puerto Rico, the coconut mealybug has been a damaging pest that has been combated with the introduction of its parasitic enemy, Pseudaphycus utilis.

 Aphids are sometimes found to inhabit guavas, leaving behind their sticky residue or honeydew.
 This honeydew attracts ants.
 Ants protect both aphids and scale insects from predators, and also move them around increasing the infestation.
 Ants can be combated by pruning any branches touching buildings or other plants that act as a bridge to the tree.
 Then wrap sticky tape around the trunk of the tree.
 Bait traps can also be set out around the base of the tree.